Learn how to check Linux kernel version on Ubuntu, Linux Mint, and related Linux distributions, simply by running one single command.

 Bonus Tip: Use Neofetch to check

-Neofetch gives you an organised overview of pretty much everything your system is running, including distro name, desktop shell, GTK theme, your uptime, and more.
+Neofetch is a great utility.
+It gives you an organized overview of pretty much everything your system is running, including distro name, desktop shell, GTK theme, plus details on ubuntu version, uptime, and memory.

-You can install Neofetch on Ubuntu from the Ubuntu Software – no PPAs required.
-This app should also be available in the repos of other major Linux distros too, including Arch and Linux Mint.
+You can install Neofetch on Ubuntu from the Ubuntu Software.
+The app is also available in the repos of other major Linux distros too, including Arch and Linux Mint.

 Once installed just run the neofetch command from a terminal app: